top of page

 Therapy is a Relationship

-It is widely understood that it is the quality of the relationship between therapist and client that is one of the biggest factors in determining the outcomes of therapy.
-My way of working involves being attentive to our relationship.
+The quality of the relationship between therapist and client that is one of the biggest factors in determining the outcomes of therapy.
+My way of working involves being really attentive to our relationship.
 This includes:

 • all the contextual culture and systems that will be showing up in the room between us